nxp-auto-linux/alb-demos/clustering/readme.md

 via Ethernet cable, so a switch will be required.

 ## Software requirements
-**1.** The MPICH2 implementation of the OpenMPI protocol, found here: http://www.mpich.org/.
+**1.** The MPICH2 implementation of the MPI protocol, found here: http://www.mpich.org/.
 Install with:

     ./configure --prefix=/usr/local --disable-fortran;
     make;